borgmatic-collective/borgmatic/README.md

 To install borgmatic, run the following command to download and install it:

-    sudo pip install --upgrade borgmatic
+    sudo pip3 install --upgrade borgmatic

+Note that your pip binary may have a different name than "pip3".
 Make sure you're using Python 3, as borgmatic does not support Python 2.
-(You may have to use "pip3" or similar instead of "pip".)

 ## Configuration